 Duration of therapy

 This varies considerably.
-Some men achieve their goals in 6-8 sessions; others benefit from longer-term work.
-Complex issues involving trauma or deep-rooted patterns typically require more time.
+Some men reach their goals in 6–8 sessions; others benefit from longer work.
+Complex issues involving trauma or deep-rooted patterns typically take more time.
 Your therapist will review progress regularly and adjust the approach as needed.

 Evidence-based therapeutic approaches